Emmotes/ic_modron_library/docs/index.md

 # Highly Optimised Modrons Library

 This is designed to be a library where you can find more or less any modron core you need.
-Whether it be for a specific DPS champion - or an achievement.
+Whether it be for a specific DPS champion - an achievement - or even reference designs for when levelling up your core.

 If you can improve any of the cores below or have ideas for types of cores that should be added - please do DM me on Discord.
 Add byteglow links as necessary.